ixshiesty444-ux/cornell-marginalia/README.md

 * **Native & Future-Proof:** Threads use hidden, native Obsidian Block IDs (`[[Note#^id]]`).
 Your connections will survive file renames and will even show up in your native Obsidian Graph View!
 * **Hover Peeks:** Whenever a note is part of a thread, a `🔗` button appears inside the marginalia.
 Hover your mouse over this button to instantly preview the connected note in a native popup, without ever leaving your current reading flow.

+### 13. **✏️ The Doodle Engine (True Marginalia):**
+* **Native Drawing Canvas:** Trigger the new `Draw a Doodle` command to open a distraction-free floating canvas.
+Supports both mouse and stylus/drawing tablets.
+* **Auto-Injection:** Clicking "Save to Margin" automatically saves your sketch as a PNG in your vault and injects the image syntax into your active note.

 ### ⚡ Shortcuts & Commands

 You don't need to type %%> manually every time or dig through settings!
 The plugin includes smart commands to speed up your workflow.